Siena: Cycling

 Siena hosts the start and finish of the Strade Bianche, a professional cycling race famous for its historic white gravel roads, called strade bianche or sterrati in Italian.
 More than 50 km of the race is run over dirt roads, usually country lanes and farm tracks twisting through the hills and vineyards of the Chianti region.
-The finish is on the Piazza del Campo, after a steep and narrow climb on the roughly paved Via Santa Caterina leading into the center of the medieval city.
+The finish is on the Piazza del Campo, after a steep and narrow climb on the roughly paved Via Santa Caterina leading into the centre of the medieval city.